 Our digital world is overloaded with crappy products and services.
 Some of them start with a good idea but end up with a poor UX, design and implementation.
 Some of them look cool, but focus on solutions that nobody needs.
 Most of them are built by guess and by golly.
 Why can’t we do everything properly and build something that helps people be better, do better, work better, feel better?

 There are many pretty images on Behance, Dribble and other creative networks.
 But what is the story behind these images?
 Is there anything besides “looks awesome” and “nice work”?
 Many works do look great, but we are here not to look great, we are here to do something meaningful, useful, usable, accessible.
 Something that can solve problems and create a better experience for people.
 Not only in digital, but in real life.

-As an UX leader I take responsibility and direct clients to what is right, what has been tested and examined by professionals.
+As a UX leader I take responsibility and direct clients to what is right, what has been tested and examined by professionals.
 Clients trust me as they trust their personal doctors.
-I give advice, educate, design, test, implement and lead the product to success.
-We should never underestimate the importance of user research, user testing, data analysis, information architecture, psychology and all the smallest details that can help us solve problems together.
+I provide expert advice, educate, design, test, implement and lead the product to success.
+I never underestimate the importance of user research, user testing, data analysis, information architecture, psychology and all the smallest details that can help us solve problems together.
 Problems of products and problems of people.
 Yes, people, not users.

 No need - no build